Engin-Boot/capture-behavior-of-a-visit-counter-AleenaSaleem/needs-tech.md

 ### When: Server comes back online from offline state

-### Then: Aggregate the manual log and latest server log and feed to the system
+### Then: Aggregate the manual log count and latest server log and feed to controller